Jehnny Beth: Writing

-She published a book titled C.A.L.M: 12 erotic short stories with Johnny Hostile in June 2020.
-The book included film noir stories written by Beth with photographies taken by Hostile.
+Beth published a book titled C.A.L.M: 12 erotic short stories with Johnny Hostile in June 2020.
+The book included film noir stories written by Beth with photographs taken by Hostile.
 It was presented as a "manifesto in the form of erotic photography, monologues and dialogues, Johnny Hostile's stimulating photography punctuates Jehnny Beth's seductive prose".
 The full collection of Hostile's photography is featured in a limited-edition hard cover art book title C.A.L.M: Crimes Against Love Memories.
 A fanzine with a different content, also titled Calm, was also issued.

 Radio host and TV host

-She ran her own Beats 1 radio programme, Start Making Sense, which premiered on 12 April 2016.
-In 2020, Beth also started to present a 60 minute TV show on European channel Arte, titled Echoes with Jehnny Beth, featuring discussions with musicians and live performances of bands: all the episodes of Echoes with Jehnny Beth are available on YouTube worldwide.
+Beth ran her own Beats 1 radio programme, Start Making Sense, which premiered on 12 April 2016.
+In 2020, she also started to present a 60 minute TV show on European channel Arte, titled Echoes with Jehnny Beth, featuring discussions with musicians and live performances of bands; all the episodes of Echoes with Jehnny Beth are available on YouTube worldwide.

 Producing

-In 2011, she founded the record label "Pop Noire" with Johnny Hostile and artist director Antoine Carlier.
+In 2011, Beth founded the record label "Pop Noire" with Johnny Hostile and artist director Antoine Carlier.
 Their label, based in Paris, features several French and International acts on their roster.